-2019 2018 %
+2020 2019

 %

 Rate of increase to pensions in payment - CPI 2.5% 2.5%

-Net investment return 5.3% 4.8%
+Net investment return 5.3% 5.3%

-In valuing the liabilities for the triennial valuation at 1 July 2018 mortality assumptions have been made per the Australian Life Tables 2010-12 rated down by two years to allow for increasing longevity.
-This is the same assumption used in the last triennial valuation at 1 July 2015.
+In valuing the liabilities for the accounting valuation at 1 July 2019 mortality assumptions have been made per the Australian Life Tables 2010-12 rated down by two years to allow for increasing longevity.
+This is the same assumption used in the last triennial valuation at 1 July 2018.

-8. Called up share capital
+9. Called up share capital

-2019 2018
+2020 .
+2019

-£ £
+f £

 Allotted, called up and fully paid:

-2 (2018: 2) ordinary shares of £1 each 2 22
+2 (2019: 2) ordinary shares of £1 each 2 2

 The Company has one class of ordinary share which carries no right to fixed income.
 The holders of ordinary shares are entitled to receive dividends as declared and are entitled to one vote per share at meetings of the Company.
-During the period one share was transferred from Thames Water Nominees Limited to Thames Water Limited.
+During the prior period one share was transferred from Thames Water Nominees Limited to Thames Water Limited.

-9. Related parties
+10. Related parties

 As the Company is a wholly owned subsidiary of the Group, the Company has taken advantage of the exemption contained in FRS 101 and has therefore not disclosed transactions or balances with other wholly owned subsidiaries which form part of the group.
-The consolidated financial statements of Kemble Water Holdings Limited, within which this Company is included, can be obtained from the address in note 11.
+The consolidated financial statements of Kemble Water Holdings Limited, within which this Company is included, can be obtained from the address in note 12.

-10. Guarantees and capital commitments
+11. Guarantees and capital commitments

 The Company has entered into a pooling arrangement whereby the Company and certain other group companies, including Thames Water Overseas Limited, have provided a joint guarantee over their assets and liabilities to National Westminster Bank Plc.
 This is in respect of borrowings of Thames Water Limited and certain other companies in the Thames Water Limited Group.
-The guarantee amount is limited to the cash held at the bank account of the Company which at 31 March 2019 amounted to £247,410 (2018: £336,148).
-At 31 March 2019, the Company had no capital commitments (2018: none).
+The guarantee amount is limited to the cash held at the bank account of the Company which at 31 March 2020 amounted to £289,683 (2019: £247,410).
+At 31 March 2020, the Company had no capital commitments (2019: none).

-11. Ultimate parent company and parent company of larger group
+12. Ultimate parent company and parent company of larger group

-The immediate parent company of Thames Water Overseas Limited is Thames Water International Services Holdings Limited, a company incorporated in the United Kingdom and which owns 50% of the issued share capital of the Company.
-During the period one share was transferred from Thames Water Nominees Limited to Thames Water Limited and therefore the remaining 50% is owned by Thames Water Limited.
+As at the year end, the immediate parent company of Thames Water Overseas Limited was Thames Water International Services Holdings Limited, a company incorporated in the United Kingdom and which owns 50% of the issued share capital of the Company.
+During the prior year one share was transferred from Thames Water Nominees Limited to Thames Water Limited and therefore the remaining 50% is owned by Thames Water Limited.
+Following the year end, one share was transferred from Thames Water International Services Holdings Limited to Thames Water Limited, this means that at the point of signing the accounts the Company is wholly owned by Thames Water Limited.